cdhmarsh/cs229_final_pub/README.md

 # Idea for Next Steps
-* JACK Train a model on CIFAR-10H to try predict human uncertainty
+* Train a model on CIFAR-10H to try predict human uncertainty
-* JACK Apply this model to a chunk of CIFAR-10 data to create a new dataset with predicted human uncertainty
+* Apply this model to a chunk of CIFAR-10 data to create a new dataset with predicted human uncertainty
-* JACK/ALEX Train a model on the new dataset with predicted human uncertainty and compare the performance to the original model trained on CIFAR-10
+* Train a model on the new dataset with predicted human uncertainty and compare the performance to the original model trained on CIFAR-10
     * Augment the hard labels into a distribution of soft labels
-* ALEX Try to apply this idea to other datasets (e.g. CIFAR-100, ImageNet)
+* Try to apply this idea to other datasets (e.g. CIFAR-100, ImageNet)

 Previously: image / hard label -> classification (CIFAR10)
 Baseline: (image -> soft label) -> (image / soft label -> classification) (CIFAR10H) better than previous